Macon-Bibb County, GA

 Significant supply pullback into healthy demand.
 A supply constraint is forming — pricing power is shifting to existing inventory holders.

-Macon, GA shows High internal divergence — the metro composite may obscure significant county-level differences.
-Jones County contributes the most structural risk (High Risk, driven by price momentum), while Crawford County anchors the lower end (Low Risk).
+Macon, GA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Jones County contributes the most structural risk (Elevated, driven by price momentum), while Crawford County anchors the lower end (Low Risk).

 | County | Score ▼ |